-By the universal property of presheaves, the pull-back along the Yoneda embedding $\yo:G\Orb\to \PSh(G\Orb)$ induces an equivalence
+By the universal property of presheaves, the pull-back along the Yoneda embedding $\yo \colon G\Orb\to \PSh(G\Orb)$ induces an equivalence

-Let $E:G\Orb\to \bM$ be an equivariant homology theory.
-Its colimit preserving extension to presheaves is the left Kan-extension $\yo_{!}E:\PSh(G\Orb)\to \bM$ of $E$ along $\yo$. \begin{ddd} The evaluation of $E$ on $G$-topological spaces is defined as composition (which we will again denote by $E$) \end{ddd} If $S$ is in $G\Orb$, then the value of the original functor $E$ on $S$ and the evaluation of $E$ on the discrete space $G$-space $S_{disc}$ coincide so that there is no conflict of notation.
+Let $E \colon G\Orb\to \bM$ be an equivariant homology theory.
+Its colimit preserving extension to presheaves is the left Kan-extension $\yo_{!}E \colon \PSh(G\Orb)\to \bM$ of $E$ along $\yo$. \begin{ddd} The evaluation of $E$ on $G$-topological spaces is defined as composition (which we will again denote by $E$)

+\end{ddd} If $S$ is in $G\Orb$, then the value of the original functor $E$ on $S$ and the evaluation of $E$ on the discrete $G$-space $S_{disc}$ coincide so that there is no conflict of notation.
 The value of the equivariant homology theory on a general space $X$ in $ G\Top$ is given by the coend

-where $\wedge :\bM\times \Sp\to \bM$ is the tensor structure of $\bM$ (the same as \eqref{sdvjqr0evj0fvsfvvfv}) which exists by the cocompleteness and stability assumptions on $\bM$.
+where $\wedge \colon \bM\times \Sp\to \bM$ is the tensor structure of $\bM$ (the same as \eqref{sdvjqr0evj0fvsfvvfv}) which exists by the cocompleteness and stability assumptions on $\bM$.

-We let $G\UBC^{\pcc}$ be the full subcategory of $G\UBC$ of $G$-uniform bornological coarse spaces which have the following properties: \begin{enumerate} \item the underlying topological space is Hausdorff \item the bornology is generated by relatively compact subsets \item the coarse structure is generated by all entourages of the form $G(K\times K)$, where $K$ is a relatively compact connected subset \item $G$ acts properly and cocompactly. \end{enumerate} The category $G\UBC^{\pcc}$ contains all $G$-finite $G$-simplicial complexes with finite stabilizers with the structures induced by the spherical path metric.
-We consider the functor $ \iota: G\UBC\to G\Top$ which takes the underlying $G$-topological space. \begin{lem} The restriction $\iota_{|G\UBC^{\pcc}}: G\UBC^{\pcc} \to G\Top$ is fully faithful. \end{lem} \begin{proof} It is clear that $\iota_{|G\UBC^{\pcc}}$ is faithful.
+We let $G\UBC^{\pcc}$ be the full subcategory of $G\UBC$ of $G$-uniform bornological coarse spaces which have the following properties: \begin{enumerate} \item the underlying topological space is Hausdorff, \item the bornology is generated by relatively compact subsets, \item the coarse structure is generated by all entourages of the form $G(K\times K)$, where $K$ is a relatively compact connected subset, \item $G$ acts properly and cocompactly. \end{enumerate} The category $G\UBC^{\pcc}$ contains all $G$-finite $G$-simplicial complexes with finite stabilizers with the structures induced by the spherical path metric.
+We consider the functor $ \iota \colon G\UBC\to G\Top$ which takes the underlying $G$-topological space. \begin{lem} The restriction $\iota_{|G\UBC^{\pcc}} \colon G\UBC^{\pcc} \to G\Top$ is fully faithful. \end{lem} \begin{proof} It is clear that $\iota_{|G\UBC^{\pcc}}$ is faithful.
 We must show that it is full.
 Let $X,Y$ be in $ G\UBC^{\pcc}$ and $f \colon X\to Y$ be an equivariant continuous map.
 We must show that it is controlled, uniformly continuous and proper.